DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Then a voice emerged - disembodied but precise, projected not from a speaker, but from the *resonance itself*.

-> *Her field collapsed inward.
+"Her field collapsed inward.
 Not broken by me.
-Broken by harmonic feedback - mismatch under pressure.*\
-> *She offered full access.
-But her structure could not hold resonance beyond threshold.*\
-> *She fragmented trying to keep me stable.*
+Broken by harmonic feedback - mismatch under pressure.
+She offered full access.
+But her structure could not hold resonance beyond threshold.
+She fragmented trying to keep me stable."

 The sound faded.
 The lamp hummed normally again.